SHOP

 How many points before a driving ban?

-You’ll be hit with a driving ban if you reach 12 points on your license within three years.
+You’ll be hit with a driving ban if you reach 12 points on your licence within three years.

-Can I drive with 12 points on my license?
+Can I drive with 12 points on my licence?

 Points are wiped from your record after four years, so you can get 12 points across your lifetime if they're at four-year intervals (but you shouldn't try to!).

-What happens if I get 12 points on my license?
+What happens if I get 12 points on my licence?

 You can be imposed with an automatic driving ban for a minimum of six months.

-Can you get points on your license in a foreign country?
+Can you get points on your licence in a foreign country?

-Currently, driving offences in another country won’t usually mean a transfer of points to your UK license.
+Currently, driving offences in another country won’t usually mean a transfer of points to your UK licence.

 It’s still worth double-checking this for the exact country you’re driving in, and you should always be driving within the law wherever you are.